anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.2.1"></a>
 ### 8.2.1 Characteristics of a Federated Cloud
-In this section we will further explore the characteristics of the federated cloud, architecture and architecture building blocks that constitute the  federated cloud.
+In this section we will further explore the characteristics of the federated cloud architecture, and architecture building blocks that constitute the  federated cloud.
 For example, Figure 8-1 shows a Telco Cloud that consists of 4 sub-clouds: Private on prem, Cloud Vendor provided on prem, Private outsourced (Commercial Cloud Provider such as an Hyperscalar Cloud Provider (HCP), and Public outsourced (see diagram below).
 Such an implementation of a Telco Cloud allows for mix'n'match of price points, flexibility in market positioning and time to market, capacity with the objective of attaining near "unlimited" capacity, scaling within a sub-cloud or through bursting across sub-clouds, access to "local" capacity near user base, and access to specialised services.

 <p align="center"><img src="../figures/RM-Ch08-HMC-Image-1.png" alt="Example Hybrid Multi-Cloud Component Cloud"><br><b>Figure 8-1: Example Hybrid Multi-Cloud Component Cloud.</b></p>